pydio/pydio-doc-admin-guide/6_pydio_advanced_configuration/7_configure_mail_digest.md

 [:image-popup:6_pydio_advanced_configuration/config_mail_digest_7.png]

-Label :
-  + The name of the task ( usefull when you have many CRON to find the good one easily)
++ Label : The name of the task ( usefull when you have many CRON to find the good one easily)

-Schedule :
-  + The CRONTAB expression, maybe the hardest part to fill.
++ Schedule : The CRONTAB expression, maybe the hardest part to fill.
 The format is Minutes Hours Day Week Month.
 If you don't know how to do it, you can go at the end of the doc to see some exmples

-User(s):
-  + The user who gonna do the action, can be a list of users ( separated with comma or with wildcards + )
++ User(s): The user who gonna do the action, can be a list of users ( separated with comma or with )

-Repository ID:
-  + The id of the workspaces, in our case we can choose "All Repositories"
++ Repository ID: The id of the workspaces, in our case we can choose "All Repositories"

 Now we need to choose the action and his parameters by clicking to "Parameters" tab

-Action :
-  + Obviously, it's the action who the CRON gonna do, they are sorted by the plugin so you need to go to "core.mailr" and to "consume_mail_queue"
++ Action : Obviously, it's the action who the CRON gonna do, they are sorted by the plugin so you need to go to "core.mailr" and to "consume_mail_queue"

 Param Name and Param Value can be empty for this action.
 Click to "OK" to validate the CRON.